sf-wdi-44/schedule/homework.md

 - Finish JS Objects training lab
 - Finish JS Basics Problem Set
 - *BONUS:*
-  - Write a function called `fizzbuzz` that takes in a single number as an argument and
+  - Write a function called `fizzbuzz` that takes in an array of numbers as an argument and
-    - returns the word 'fizz' if the input is divisible by 3
+    - returns the word 'fizz' for each number in the array that is divisible by 3
-    - returns the word 'buzz' if the input is divisible by 5
+    - returns the word 'buzz' for each number in the array that is divisible by 5
-    - returns the word 'fizzbuzz' if the input is divisible by both 3 and 5
+    - returns the word 'fizzbuzz' for each number in the array that is divisible by both 3 and 5
   - Write a function called `calculator` that takes in 2 numbers and a mathematical operation as a string (i.e. 'add', 'subtract', 'multiply', or 'divide') and
     - returns the sum of the 2 numbers if the operation is 'add'
     - returns the difference if the operation is 'subtract'